-11.4.4 TFTP File Upload
+11.4.5 TFTP File Upload

-The Prestige also supports the up/downloading of the firmware and the configuration file using TFTP (Trivial File Transfer Protocol) over LAN.
+The Prestige also supports the uploading of firmware files using TFTP (Trivial File Transfer Protocol) over LAN.
 Although TFTP should work over WAN as well, it is not recommended.

 To use TFTP, your computer must have both telnet and TFTP clients.
-To transfer the firmware and the configuration file, follow the procedure shown next:
+To transfer the firmware and the configuration file, follow the procedure shown next.

 - Step 1.
 Use telnet from your computer to connect to the Prestige and log in.
 Because TFTP does not have any security checks, the Prestige records the IP address of the telnet client and accepts TFTP requests only from this address. - Step 2.
-Put the SMT in command interpreter (CI) mode by entering 8 in Menu 24 System Maintenance - Step 3.
-Enter the command "sys stdio 0" to disable the SMT timeout, so the TFTP transfer will not be interrupted.
-Enter command "sys stdio 5" to restore the five-minute SMT timeout (default) when the file transfer is complete. - Step 4.
+Put the SMT in command interpreter (CI) mode by entering 8 in Menu 24 System Maintenance. - Step 3.
+Enter the command "sys stdio 0" to disable the console timeout, so the TFTP transfer will not be interrupted.
+Enter "command sys stdio 5" to restore the five-minute console timeout (default) when the file transfer is complete. - Step 4.
 Launch the TFTP client on your computer and connect to the Prestige.
 Set the transfer mode to binary before starting data transfer. - Step 5.
 Use the TFTP client (see the example below) to transfer files between the Prestige and the computer.
-The file name for the firmware is "ras" and the configuration file is "rom-0" (rom-zero, not capital o).
+The file name for the firmware is "ras".

-Note that the telnet connection must be active and the SMT in CI mode before and during the TFTP transfer.
+Note that the telnet connection must be active and the Prestige in CI mode before and during the TFTP transfer.
 For details on TFTP commands (see following example), please consult the documentation of your TFTP client program.
 For UNIX, use "get" to transfer from the Prestige to the computer, "put" the other way around, and "binary" to set binary transfer mode.

-11.4.5 Example: TFTP Command
+11.4.6 TFTP Upload Command Example

-The following is an example tftp command:
+The following is an example TFTP command:

-'''

-TFTP [-i] host put firmware.bin ras
+tftp [-i] host put firmware.bin ras

-'''

-where "i" specifies binary image transfer mode (use this mode when transferring binary files), "host" is the Prestige's IP address, "put" transfers the file source on the computer (firmware.bin - name of the firmware on the computer) to the file destination on the remote host (ras - name of the firmware on the Prestige).
+where "i" specifies binary image transfer mode (use this mode when transferring binary files), "host" is the Prestige's IP address and "put" transfers the file source on the computer (firmware.bin - name of the firmware on the computer) to the file destination on the remote host (ras - name of the firmware on the Prestige).

-Commands that you may see in third party TFTP clients are listed earlier in this chapter.
+Commands that you may see in GUI-based TFTP clients are listed earlier in this chapter.